Indonesia

 The union tried to negotiate with management on a number of occasions to discuss the reinstatement of those unfairly dismissed.
 However, the management insisted they were simply cutting back on staff to make efficiency savings.

-The strike was called off on 19 June when management agreed to resume collective bargaining and pay workers their salaries for the period of the strike.
-Reports emerged in July, however, that management was attempting to set up a yellow union, handing out FSMPI union membership cancellation slips together with sign-up forms for its own union.
+.
+Reports emerged in July, however, that management was attempting to set up a yellow union yellow union A union set up and/or controlled by the employer to prevent the establishment of a genuine trade union. , handing out FSMPI union membership cancellation slips together with sign-up forms for its own union.

 In July and November 2013, the union made demands to management concerning unpaid overtime, unfair distribution of service charges and the conversion of contract workers’ jobs to permanent positions.
 The company responded with discriminatory tactics towards union members.
 Contract workers were told their contracts would not be renewed because of their union membership on 26 and 28 November.